‘Southern Charm’ Star Kathryn Dennis Filed Restraining Order Against Ravenel ‘Paramour’ Last Year

-With the sixth season of Southern Charm just two weeks away, interest is increasing in the behind the scenes drama in reference to the legal problems of former cast member Thomas Ravenel.
-But the former politician and his latest girlfriend are accusing the mother of two of filing a demand for full custody and a restraining order as an attempt to stir up interest in the Bravo show, which is refuted by the family court filing.
+With the sixth season just two weeks away, Southern Charm interest is increasing with behind-the-scenes drama regarding former cast member Thomas Ravenel’s legal problems.
+The former politician and his latest girlfriend are reportedly being court documented by Kathryn Dennis, the mother of Revenel’s two children.

-A recent article states that Kathryn Dennis has filed a request for full custody, and a restraining order against Ravenel’s sometimes girlfriend, Ashley Jacobs.
-The Blast suggests that in new documents, Dennis requested the restraining order, but the dated filing proves that this isn’t true, as the Southern Charm star put this request in writing six months ago.
+According to a recent article, Dennis has filed a request for full custody of the kids via a restraining order against Ravenel’s sometimes girlfriend, Ashley Jacobs.
+The Blast suggests that in new documents, Dennis requested the restraining order, but a dated family court filing proves this isn’t true even though the Southern Charm star put her request in writing six months ago.

 Jacobs, who according to Celebrity Insider was “desperate to film again” is once again accusing Dennis of using the court for attention, saying that she has left Charleston and moved back to California.